csev/dj4e/assn/dj4e_mkt5.md

 https://samples.dj4e.com/well/

 To avoid getting too much broken at one time - it is probably a good idea to make search work and then further evolve your code to support tags.

 Adding Support for Tags
 -----------------------

-The `tagme` application adds a `tags` field to the model and and adds support for tags to the user interface and search code.
+The `tagme` application adds a `tags` field to the model and adds support for tags to the user interface and search code.
+Make sure the tags field has `blank=True` in the `models.py` (take a look at the sample code) so that the field can be left blank while creating or updating an Ad.

 https://samples.dj4e.com/tagme/